-Please make comments about the candidate's personal traits that influence his or her effectiveness as a teacher, a scholar, a researcher or creative artist, and a leader in his or her professional area.
-Of primary concern are intellectual breadth, emotional stability or maturity, and a sufficient vitality and forcefulness to constitute effectiveness.
-There must also be demonstrated collegiality and interactional skills at all levels (with other faculty, with administration, and with students), so that the candidate can work harmoniously with others while maintaining independence of thought and action.
-Attention shall also be given to an individual's moral stature and ethical behavior, for they are fundamental to a faculty member's impact on the University.

-Indicate your recommendation concerning promotion or continuation (for all applicants) Enter Excellent, Effective, or Not Effective in each of the categories below.

-A - Teaching

-B - Service

-C - Scholarly Work

-The candidate for continuation at the mid-probationary review must receive an evaluation of at least Effective in Teaching and at least Effective in either Service or Scholarly Work.
-The candidate for promotion to Associate Prof. and for Tenure must receive an evaluation of Excellent in Teaching and at least Effective in both Service and Scholarly Work.
-For recommendation for promotion to Full Professor, the candidate must receive an evaluation of Excellent in Teaching and in either Service or Scholarly Work, and an evaluation of at least Effective in the third category.

-Recommend for continuation or promotion, select one:

-Yes No

-Indicate your recommendation concerning Tenure (for candidate considered eligible for promotion to Associate Professor)

-Recommend for tenure, select one:

-Yes No
+Please make comments about the candidate's person creative artist, and a leader in his or her profess maturity, and a sufficient vitality and forcefulness interactional skills at all levels (with other faculty harmoniously with others while maintaining independent of the candidate's person creative artists. sional area.
+Of primary of s to constitute effectivency, with administration, an concern are intellectual ess.
+There must also be d with students), so that breadth, emoti demonstrated the candidate onal stability or collegiality and can work moral stature and ethical behavior, for they are fu to an marvidual 5 Indicate your recommendation concern Enter Excellent, Effective, or Not Effective in each U I • applicants) A - Teaching or the energones series • B - Service C - Scholarly Work The candidate for continuation at the mid-probati Effective in either Service or Scholarly Work.
+The evaluation of Excellent in Teaching and at least Effective in the candidate must receive an evaluation of at least Effective in the third categor Recommend for continuation or promotion, select Indicate your recommendation concerns Associate Professor) ne candidate for promotion of the condition of the condit on to Associate Prof. and and Scholarly Work.
+For eaching and in either Service Yes didate considered e I for Tenure mor recommendativice or Schole No ligible for p nust receive an ation for promotion to arly Work, and an aromotion to Recommend for tenure, select one: Yes No